Our Program

 Wrestling

-MS boys and girls who participate in wrestling will practice on campus during the MS athletic period in the wrestling room.
-Over the course of the season, the team will typically attend 5-6 meets and may travel out of town for the MS Prep State Meet.
+Middle School boys and girls who participate in wrestling practice on campus during the Middle School athletic period in the wrestling room.
+The team typically attends 5-6 meets throughout the season and may travel out of town for the Middle School Prep State Meet.

-US wrestling practices on campus in the wrestling room after school each day.
-Wrestlers will attend 10-12 tournaments during the season, typically on Fridays and Saturdays; FWCD hosts 1-2 head-to-head or tri-matches during the year as well.
+Upper School wrestling practices on campus in the wrestling room after school each day.
+Wrestlers attend 10-12 tournaments during the season, typically on Fridays and Saturdays.
+FWCD hosts 1-2 head-to-head or tri-matches during the year as well.
 The season culminates in the SPC Tournament, hosted at sites either in Houston or the DFW area.

 Other Options